Cipulot/GAMESS-Interface/README.md

 # GAMESS-Interface
-Very simple but yet effective GUI to use in combination with the GAMESS (The General Atomic and Molecular Electronic Structure System), general ab initio quantum chemistry package.
+Very simple but yet effective GUI to use in combination with the GAMESS (The General Atomic and Molecular Electronic Structure System), general quantum chemistry package.

  ![](https://raw.githubusercontent.com/Cipulot/GAMESS-Interface/master/gamess_img.png)